prytlubomir/TapTron5000/README.md

 Click [here](https://git-scm.com/download/win). to install `git` on `Windows`.

-## Using desktop client
+## Using GitHub Desktop

 I'm too lazy to write this.
 Maybe I'll do it later.

-## Install from archive
+## Install from the archive

-First, you need to download archive.
+First, you need to download the archive.
 1. Click on the `Code` button.
 1. In popup window click `Download ZIP`.
 ![How to download archive](https://sites.northwestern.edu/researchcomputing/files/2021/05/github.png)